Professor, Oboe Wind & Percussion Division

 B.M.
 North Carolina School of the Arts; M.M., SUNY-Stony Brook

-He has recorded on at least eight major labels and was English horn soloist on the Grammy-nominated Angel recording of Copland's Quiet City and Music for the Theater with Gerard Schwarz and the New York Chamber Symphony.
+He has recorded on at least nine major labels and was English horn soloist on the Grammy-nominated Angel recording of Copland's Quiet City and Music for the Theater with Gerard Schwarz and the New York Chamber Symphony.
+His two solo CD’s Alchemy and Sad Steps, both on Albany Records, have received widespread critical acclaim.
 Mr. Hill earned his B.M. degree from the North Carolina School of the Arts and his M.M. from SUNY-Stony Brook as a student of Ronald Roseman.
-Other mentors have included Richard Killmer, Joseph Robinson, and Heinz Holliger.
+Other mentors have included Richard Killmer, Joseph Robinson, Darrel Randall and Heinz Holliger.